 The Interconnection Customer's Interconnection Facilities are located immediately south of and adjacent to IPC's Interconnection Facilities.
 The Interconnection Customer will install solar arrays, batteries, inverters, disconnect switches, distribution collector system, transformers (including a main step-up transformer), controllers, appropriate grounding measures, and associated auxiliary equipment.
-The main step-up transformer is a 133.3/177.8/222.2 MVA, 230kV/34.5kV wye-grounded/wye-grounded, 3-phase with a delta tertiary and should provide an adequate ground source for transmission line protection.
+The main step-up transformer is a 83.3/111.1/138.9 MVA, 230kV/34.5kV wye-grounded/wye-grounded, 3-phase with a delta tertiary and should provide an adequate ground source for transmission line protection.
 Interconnection Customer will build 230kV facilities to the Point of Change of Ownership.

-The Interconnection Customer's system will be constructed as follows:
+The Interconnection Customer's photovoltaic system will be constructed as follows:

-- 1. The photovoltaic inverter system will comprise of 61 conditioning systems. - 2.
-Each photovoltaic power conditioning system will comprise of one 3,600 kVA 34.5kV/630V step-up transformer and one 3,600 kVA interest. - 3.
-The BESS inverter system will comprise of 41 power conditioning systems. - 4.
-Each BESS power conditioning system will comprise of one 3,600 kVA 34.5kV/630V step-up transformer and one 3,600 kVA interest. - 5.
-A plant controller will be used to control the inverter system and to implement smart inverter functionality for operating the project within a voltage range and power factor specified by IPC at the point of interconnection.
+- 1. The photovoltaic inverter system will comprise of 39 power conditioning systems. - 2.
+Each photovoltaic power conditioning system will comprise of one 3,600 kVA 34.5kV/630V step-up transformer and one 3,600 kVA interter. - 3.
+The BESS inverter system will comprise of 23 power conditioning systems. - 4.
+Each BESS power conditioning system will comprise of one 3,600 kVA 34.5kV/630V stepup transformer and one 3,600 kVA intervention interter. - 5.
+A plant controller will be used to control the inverter system and to implement smart inverter functionality for operating the project within a voltage range and power factor specified by IPC at the POI.

 The above referenced inverters, or equivalent inverters that have the same specifications and functionality as stated above must be utilized.
-If a different inverter is utilized that has different specifications and functionality than that which was studied then additional study and/or equipment may be necessary.
+If a different inverter is utilized that has different specifications and functionality than that which was studied, then additional study and/or equipment may be necessary.